casbin/casbin/README.md

   && r.act == p.act
 ```

-Further more, if you are using ABAC,  you can try operator `in` like following:
+Further more, if you are using ABAC,  you can try operator `in` like following in Casbin **golang** edition (jCasbin and Node-Casbin are not supported yet):

 ```ini
 # Matchers